Representative Dennis M. Canario

 During the 2016 legislative session, Representative Canario continued his advocacy on behalf of patients in state care by passing a law that prohibits the use of prone restraints at certain state licensed facilities.

 Representative Canario also introduced successful legislation in 2016 that incorporates the National Highway Traffic Safety Administration's school bus driver in-service training series into the state’s annual training of bus drivers.
 He also passed legislation to allow for the production of raw milk cheese in accordance with US FDA standards and under a permit issued by the director of the Department of Health.

 Born on Aug.
 18, 1960, he is a 1978 graduate of St. Andrew’s School in Barrington.
 He received an associate’s degree in criminal justice from Roger Williams University in 1988.

 Representative Canario previously served six years on the Portsmouth Town Council, from 2004 to 2010, and held the position of Council President for two years.
 He is a retired Portsmouth police officer.

 A founder of the Portsmouth Police Cadet Explorer Program, he also was the Portsmouth Senior Citizens Advocate from 1997 to 2001.
 He is a past Grand Knight of the Knights of Columbus, Rooney Council.

 He resides in Portsmouth with his wife, Amy.
-He is the father of three children: Dennis, Olivia and Jonathan, and three grandchildren.
+He is the father of three children: Dennis, Olivia and Jonathan, and four grandchildren.

 64 Birchwood Drive